serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 [here](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/instances.html#extension-IncoherentInstances)
-and in this specific case, the general instance will get applied because it ends up being the single 'prime candidate' which gets selected since the remaining instance is marked as 'INCOHERENT'.
+and in this specific case, the general instance will get applied because it ends up being the single 'prime candidate' which gets selected since the remaining instance is marked as `INCOHERENT`.
 This means that the program will print "general instance" if you run it.

 But what if you want the `Int` instance to be called instead?
 One way is to use